sambarlick/ha-addons/fing_agent/README.md

 ## Attribution

 This add-on is a wrapper for the official Docker image provided by **Fing**.
-All credit for the Fing Agent software, its functionality, and the "Fing" name and brand belong to Fing (fing.com).
+All credit for the Fing Agent software, it's functionality, and the "Fing" name and brand belong to Fing (fing.com).

 This add-on simply makes it possible to run their official agent on Home Assistant OS.